 At St. Philomena School, visual and performing arts are experienced at all grade levels.

 Our goal is that exposure to the fine arts teaches each and everyone of our students to see the world around them in a new light.
 The arts communicate our Catholic faith and values along with our feelings, visions, hopes, and dreams.
 Teaching the arts, we believe, helps our children reach their greatest potential.
 St. Philomena Fine Arts program includes both a visual art program and music program, with an hour of instruction in each week in both programs.
 Additionally, St. Philomena offers a school musical in the spring for students in grades fifth through eighth.
 The musical is performed at Peoria Players Community Theater which provides a real theater experience for our students.

 The band is opened to students in fifth through eighth grades.
-Band practice is held after school on Tuesday and Friday.
-Students also receive small group lessons during the school day either on Tuesday or Friday.
+In addition to whole band practice, students also receive small group lessons.
 Band performs at the Spring Concert and various other events during the school year.
 There is a yearly fee for band plus the cost of instrument rental.
 Instruments can be rented or purchased at Kidder Music.
-Please contact Pam Evenson at firstname.lastname@example.org or at 309-756-7849 for more information.

 The K-5 science curriculum is an activities based program that engages students in inquiry-based learning.